Education Scotland Review - 'Making Sense: Education for Children and Young People with Dyslexia in Scotland'

 The Making Sense Final Report was launched by the Deputy First Minister Mr John Swinney on 30th January 2020.
 The report outlines the positive progress made in supporting the implementation of the five recommendations.
 An Executive Summary is also available.
 A range of resources set within the Scottish context have been produced to support ongoing improvement in the identification and support of learners with dyslexia.
 For further details visit this page on tne Addressing Dyslexia toolkit,

-This professional learning resource is designed to support learning about and understanding of dyslexia and inclusive practice.
+One of the resources was a professional learning resource, 'Route map: Career long professional learning for dyslexia'.
+It is designed to support learning about and understanding of dyslexia and inclusive practice.
 Click here to see it.

 [Details of the previous Education Scotland report (2008) can be found at the bottom of this page.]

 Additional Support for Learning Act

 The Additional Support for Learning Act 2004 set out the responsibilities education authorities and other agencies have for helping young people with additional support needs.

 Amendments to the Act were agreed in 2009.
 These changes came into force in November 2010, giving the authorities new duties and parents new rights, such as:

 Assessment: local authorities must respond to any reasonable requests for an assessment.